logbyjungle/BitML/README.md

 ## features that will (maybe) be added in the future:
 - a way to save and load models
-- more activation functions to choose from and maybe even custom ones
+- more activation functions to choose from
+- optimizers